 Crave House of Flavour

-This is a great happy hour stop as the sun is setting.
+Crave is a great happy hour stop as the sun is setting.
 They’ve got great drink specials and the location makes for some fun people watching at the outdoor bar.

 Ko-Ox Han Nah (Let’s Go Eat)

-Day 1 of 3 Days in San Ignacio
+Day 1 in San Ignacio

 Is there anything better than visiting a Mayan ruin just steps away from a major city?!
 I can’t believe this is just a stone’s throw away from downtown San Ignacio.
 What good fortune.

-Anyways, it’s the smallest ruin in this itinerary, but still worth a visit.
+It’s the smallest ruin in this itinerary, but still worth a visit.
 I know waking up early is painful, but arrive as soon as it opens for two reasons…

 1. You’ll likely have the whole place to yourself